HemaPriiya/SQL_Retail-sales/README.md

 **Hhemapriiya S. N.**
 [LinkedIn](https://www.linkedin.com/in/hhemapriiya-sn-32bb5a282/)

 This project is part of my portfolio to show SQL and data analysis in a business context.
-Open to feedback and collaboration—feel free to connect.
+Open to feedback and collaboration feel free to connect.